 We will evaluate why it was denied and let you know what your options are in terms of refiling immediately with additional information or waiting longer before refiling.
 If refiling is not the best option, we offer a money-back guarantee for most services.

 When a case is expunged, the record of that case is treated as though the crime never occurred.
 The law enforcement agencies and courts expunge and destroy the records.

-When a record is sealed, the record becomes unavailable without a court order.
-However, persons involved in civil litigation may petition to unseal criminal records for the purpose of using them in the litigation and the Department of Corrections has access to all sealed records upon any new conviction.
+When a record is sealed, the record becomes unavailable to the public and most government entities without a court order.
+However, persons involved in civil litigation (suing or being sued) may petition to unseal criminal records for the purpose of using them in the litigation.
+Furthermore, the Illinois Department of Corrections has access to all sealed records upon any new conviction.

 When a record is expunged, the record is destroyed.
 However, when a record is sealed the record is not destroyed, but is labeled as sealed and is still viewable by law enforcement agencies.